Feet, don’t fail me now

 • Sensory feedback: The feet, rich in nerve endings, provide information to the brain about the ground and environment.
 This helps in maintaining balance and coordination.

-• Overall health indicators: The condition of the feet often reflect overall body health.
-Issues such as poor circulation, diabetes, and nerve damage can manifest in the feet, making regular foot care and monitoring that more important.
+• Overall health indicators: The condition of the feet often reflects overall body health.
+Issues such as poor circulation, diabetes, and nerve damage can manifest in the feet, making regular foot care and monitoring that much more important.

 Foot anatomy